What Is a Continuation-in-Part Application?

 One question someone asked me was why would I file a continuation-in-part application and not just a true continuation application?
 The issue occurs when you need to add additional subject matter that was not disclosed in the earlier filing date.
 New information or embodiments may have been discovered after the initial filing.

-CIP filings can be used as part of a portfolio approach.
+CIP filings can be used as part of a portfolio approach - as part of a patent continuaiton strategy.
 For example, in a small patent portfolio for a new business venture, there may be a target of 5-6 applications, sometimes 10-20 applications.
 One good practice is to file a core document filed that has the overall structure and description of the invention.
 We do this a lot with

 software patent applications, particularly when they relate to a software app that is usable on a smart phone.
 We discuss that